Korg DSS-1

 The Korg DSS-1 (Digital Sampling Synthesizer) is a polyphonic sampling synthesizer released by Korg in 1986.
 As Korg's initial entry into the sampling market, the DSS-1 combines sampling, additive synthesis, and waveform drawing with an analog signal path.
-The DSS-1 was released a time when major synthesizer manufacturers like Yamaha and Casio were beginning to explore sampling, an area of sound design dominated by companies like Fairlight, E-mu, and Ensoniq.
+Prior to the mid 1980s, sampling was an area of sound design dominated by companies like Fairlight and E-mu.
+The arrival of the relatively low-cost Ensoniq Mirage in 1984 had begun a tide of major synthesizer manufacturers like Yamaha and Casio beginning to explore sampling, with the DSS-1 being Korg's first offering.
 Korg did not stay long in the sampling arena; the DSS-1 (along with the rackmount DSM-1) was the company's only sampler until 1998 when Korg introduced sampling options on their Triton and Trinity series of workstations.